WordPress website setup tutorial

 To begin with creating the email accounts for your author website, log in to your cPanel again and click on Email Accounts.

-Once you do that, it will prompt you with the option to create an email account.
+When you do, it will lead you to the page to create the email accounts.

-The process is rather straightforward which shouldn’t be much of a problem for you.
-But if you still struggle with the process, you can take a look at the tutorial by HostGator right here.
+The process is rather straightforward, which shouldn’t be much of a problem for you.
+But if you still struggle with the process, you can take a look at the tutorial right here.

-While it’s true that you can create as many email accounts as you want in your cPanel, it’s pointless to do that if you have no way of tracking the incoming mails.
+While it’s true that you can create as many email accounts as you want in your cPanel, it’s pointless to do that if you have no way of tracking the incoming mail.

-When it comes to what email accounts you should create, it still depends on how you plan to communicate using emails.
+When it comes to what email accounts you should create, it still depends on how you plan to communicate using email.

-But if you still not sure what email accounts you should create, here are my suggested email accounts.
+But if you’re still not sure what email accounts you should create, here are my suggested email accounts.

 Email account used to communicate with other professionals